 Projects must start on the first day of a month and end on the last day of the final month.
 Transfer requests will only be done on the first of the month.
 Extensions of time will be granted in increments of months; all projects must be completed by the last day of the month prior to graduation or no final payment ($1200) will be possible.

-Students: because UROP will now pay out as scholarship money, please be sure to contact Financial Aid if you have questions as to how this will affect your Financial Aid award for the year.
+Students: because UROP will now pay out as scholarship money, please be sure to contact One Stop Student Services if you have questions as to how this will affect your Financial Aid award for the year.

 For applications made in the spring, awards are for the approximate period of July 1st through the following December 31st.
 Awards made in the fall are for the approximate period of January 1st through the following June 30th.